Best Shampoos for Menopausal Hair – Reclaim Fuller Hair

 A better natural alternative to minoxidil is rosemary oil.

-“Rosemary oil is equivalent to 2.5% minoxidil, which is pretty impressive.”
-Dr. Michelle Henry
+“Rosemary oil is equivalent to 2.5% minoxidil, which is pretty impressive.” – says Dr. Michelle Henry, a Board-certified Dermatologist in New York City.

 When applied topically to the scalp, rosemary oil helps restore blood flow and encourages cell turnover.
 Being completely natural, it’s well-tolerated by the skin and doesn’t cause any unwanted side effects.
 Rosemary is a natural antioxidant and antimicrobial agent that can clean and protect your scalp against free radicals and infection.